 - Use a clean, rust-free trowel or soil probe to take samples from up to 10 areas of your lawn.

-- Dig several holes in the lawn 6- to 8-inches deep.
+- Dig several holes in the lawn around 5 to 10 cm deep.

-- Take a slice of soil from one side of each hole, save 1- to 2-inches from the middle of the slice, and discard the sides, top, and bottom.
+- Take a slice of soil from one side of each hole, save 2 to 5 cm from the middle of the slice, and discard the rest of the sides, top and bottom.

-- Mix the samples in a clear container, allow them to dry at room temperature and send it all to the lab (you might need to pay a small fee but it’ll be worth it).
+- Mix the samples in a clear and clean container, and send it all to the laboratory (you will need to pay a small fee but it will be worth it).

-One thing to remember when testing your soil is that if you have different soil types or terrains throughout your garden, then make sure you take a separate test from each.
+One thing to remember when testing your soil is that if you have different soil types or terrains throughout your garden, so make sure you take a separate test from each area. (labelling will be important so you know what sample relates to what area)

-As I said above, you don’t want to be applying the wrong fertiliser/amendments to your lawn and by carrying other tests, you’ll prevent this.
+As I said above, you don’t want to apply the wrong fertiliser/amendments to your lawn or end up having to carry our additional tests, being organised will save you time in the long run.

 You can test at any time you want to be honest.
 Just remember that you could get misleading results if done within 3 months of a lime, fertiliser or organic matter application.